oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 Tokens linked to user accounts become invalid when the user exits the organization.
 Some organizations use service accounts to counteract this measure, which opens up access risks and management overhead.

-There's a better, more secure way to access APIs that mitigate the risks associated with static API tokens.
+There's a better, more secure way to access APIs that mitigate the risks associated with static API tokens: using industry-standard OAuth 2.0 flows.

 ## Embrace OAuth 2.0 to improve security

 OAuth 2.0 caters to almost any scenario in place of static tokens like Okta's SSWS tokens.
-But unlike static tokens, the OAuth specs include definitions and secure practices for necessities such as token rotation, basic authorization decisions, and more for everyday use cases like:
+But unlike static tokens, the OAuth specs include definitions and secure practices for necessities such as token rotation, basic authorization decisions, and more for everyday use cases like

   * Automated service-to-service interaction for handling behind-the-scenes API calls without user context
   * Task-based automation through your command line operations